-"The basic idea of a bottleneck is the narrow neck where liquid can't get through as fast as if it were wide.
+The basic idea of a bottleneck is the narrow neck where liquid can't get through as fast as if it were wide.
 I'm going to greatly expand the idea of what I mean by "bottleneck" way past this basic metaphor.

-Slide 2: "Bottlenecks can be failure conditions, limiting factors, obstacles, lack of escape velocity or momentum, inertia and getting started, false paths, wrong assumptions, false ideas, lack of information, false information, hidden norms and standards, illusions, flawed method of being certain, core beliefs, identifying with incorrect ideas, inaccurate self-image, and psychological defenses.
-Clearing bottlenecks includes the method of identifying and clearing out bottlenecks with strategy and tools."
+Slide 2: Bottlenecks can be failure conditions, limiting factors, obstacles, lack of escape velocity or momentum, inertia and getting started, false paths, wrong assumptions, false ideas, lack of information, false information, hidden norms and standards, illusions, a flawed method of being certain, core beliefs, identifying with incorrect ideas, inaccurate self-image, and psychological defenses.
+Clearing bottlenecks includes the method of identifying and clearing out bottlenecks with strategy and tools.

-Concept: "The Law of Implication is all about identifying and clearing out bottlenecks because life is about that."
+© Concept: The Law of Implication is all about identifying and clearing out bottlenecks because life is about that.

-Scenario: A car assembly line "The basic idea of a bottleneck is when one part of a car assembly line is working more slowly than the other parts.
+Scenario: A car assembly line.
+The basic idea of a bottleneck is when one part of a car assembly line is working more slowly than the other parts.
+Metaphorically, that would be a bottleneck, and you'd to focus more on expanding that particular bottleneck.

 Metaphorically, that would be a bottleneck, and you'd want to deal with that in some way to increase the overall efficiency of the assembly line.
-You don't want to distribute your resources equally; you want to focus more on expanding that particular bot on expanding that particular bottleneck."
+You don't want to distribute your resources equally; you want

-Application and Contrast: "If bottlenecks are obvious, you can just look at five machines making parts and see that one of them is producing parts more slowly than the others.
-Then you can simply allocate the resources, your focus, consulting, money, or whatever is needed into upping the speed of this one machine.
-But as bottlenecks get more complex with things being hidden, not obvious, and misinformation, then the level changes of what is the correct optimal strategic process.
+Application and Contrast: If bottlenecks are obvious, you can just look at five machines making parts and see that one of them is producing parts more slowly than the others.
+Then you can simply allocate your resources, focus, consulting, money, or whatever is needed into upping the speed of this one machine.
+But as bottlenecks get more complex with things being hidden or not obvious, with misinformation, and with inaccurate methods of thinking, then the level changes of what is the correct optimal strategic process.

-"Life is not purely out of our control.
-So, outside of luck, the environment, and what you start with, to whatever degree it's within our control, then what is within our control is our increase of strategic ability."
+Life is not purely out of our control.
+So, outside of luck, the environment, and what you start with, to whatever degree it's within our control, then what is within our control is our increase of strategic ability.